byteshiva/network-osi-tools/remote/README.md

 Note:
-The below code is only for educational purpose.
+The below code is only for educational purpose and should not be used for malicious purposes, as it could be considered illegal and unethical.

 Step 1:
 By running this on remote machine, it gives grants access to remote-ip mentioned in `access-remote-machine.py`